-This classic Basil Pesto recipe is simple to make at home and so much better than store-bought.
+This Nut Free Pesto recipe is simple to make at home and so much better than store-bought.

-It really only just takes minutes in a small food processor to make a vibrant green, flavourful sauce that can be used in so many ways.
+It really only just takes 10 minutes in a small food processor to make a vibrant green, flavourful sauce that can be used in so many ways.
+Plus this one is nut free!

 Basil pesto is not traditional for my family however many years ago I found a recipe for this simple sauce and decided to try it for myself.
 This fresh, fragrant sauce was such a hit that it’s been a regular in my kitchen ever since.

-Our favourite way to serve pesto is with my homemade pasta using this recipe.
-Handmade pasta like garganelli, cavatelli and busiate are also excellent served with this sauce.
+Our favourite way to serve nut free pesto is in pesto gnocchi or with one of my amazing homemade pastas such as tagliatelle, garganelli, cavatelli and busiate are also excellent served with this sauce.

 This recipe uses just 5 simple, supermarket ingredients.